Roald87/roald87.github.io/_posts/2022-09-01-page-fault.md

  ![[assets/2022-page-fault/add_checkpointer.png]]

  This adds the `CheckPointer` function to your project and it already has a suggested implementation.
-If I the run the failing example code, an error message will be printed in the error console before it crashes.
+If I run the failing example code, an error message is printed in the error console before it crashes.

  {% picture 2022-page-fault/pointer_check_error_message.png %}

  ![[assets/2022-page-fault/pointer_check_error_message.png]]

-Another solution would be to pass the pointer via `VAR_IN_OUT` or using constructor injection via `FB_init` as I showed in the [earlier article](https://cookncode.com/twincat/2021/02/07/preventing-page-faults-from-references.html).
+Another solution would be to pass the pointer via `VAR_IN_OUT` or use constructor injection via `FB_init` as I showed in the [earlier article](https://cookncode.com/twincat/2021/02/07/preventing-page-faults-from-references.html).

 ## References

 ### Cause
 Another way you can get page faults is through references, as I also showed in an [earlier article](https://cookncode.com/twincat/2021/02/07/preventing-page-faults-from-references.html).
 [References](https://infosys.beckhoff.com/content/1033/tc3_plc_intro/2529458827.html?id=2716630061017907414) are pointers with an improved interface.
 Thus it shouldn't come as a surprise that these can cause page faults as well.

-The very simple example below will cause a page fault: I instantiate a reference to an integer called `number`.
+The short example below causes a page fault: I instantiate a reference to an integer called `number`.
 Then I try to assign a number to this reference.

 ```
 PROGRAM ReferenceExample